 Early Life

-Georg Stumpf was born on September 14, 1972, in Vienna, Austria.
-He came from an entrepreneurial family, with his father, Georg Stumpf Sr., being a notable construction magnate who built the Wiener Stadthalle and the ORF Center Küniglberg.
-Stumpf attended HTL in Vienna and later studied business administration at the Vienna University of Economics and Business, earning a master's degree.
-He also studied law but did not complete the degree.
+Georg Stumpf was born on September 14, 1972, in Vienna, Austria, into a family with a strong background in construction and entrepreneurship.
+His father, Georg Stumpf Sr., was a successful contractor.
+Stumpf attended the Höhere Technische Lehranstalt (HTL) in Vienna and studied business administration at the Vienna University of Economics and Business, graduating with a master's degree.

 Rise to Success